 Sadly, even many professional designers forget to engage CMYK-mode when beginning a new design task for printing – which makes it very difficult to predict what the printed output will look like.
 It’s critical that you (or your designer) start out on the right foot (i.e. in CMYK mode), and it’s also important to remember that your computer screen is displaying colors using RGB anyway – so don’t expect the printed colors to be the same as what you see on your computer.
 This may sound completely counter-intuitive, but you need to understand that printers and computer screens are very different devices and use different ways to display a given color.
 To complicate it further, computer screens also vary quite significantly - so the same design on various computers may look quite different too.
 Isn’t this fun?

 Here's a useful exercise to see the physical impact of this challenge: take the same design file and display on it several computers, then print it on a couple of different printers that you have to hand.
 It would be surprising if the images all looked identical - but if they do then maybe it's time for your annual eye exam.

 So, what's the best approach to make sure you get what you want?
 Well, there's no perfect or easy answer to this, because even different print devices don't always create the same colors - in other words you could get quite different results on 2 different printers in your own office, and neither of them may look anything like what you see on your screen.
-The only reasonably accurate way to predict what a given printer will produce is to test it, then adjust colors in your design software until you achieve the desired result.
+The only reasonably accurate way to predict what a given printer will produce when considering digital printing colors, is to test it and then adjust colors in your design software until you achieve the desired result.
 Sadly, even that may not match what a commercial printing press will produce, but its a good start.
 Then you could ask your print shop to produce a "press proof" printed on the same press they'll be using for the production run, and you should be reasonably confident of what you'll ultimately get.